-Lesser Brown Sedge can be seen along roadsides
+Lesser Brown Sedge can be seen along roadsides.

-This swarthy sedge likes dry open places like rocky coastal region.
-It grows well in and around New Brunswick, Maine, Northern New York, British Columbia, Minnesota and Michigan.
+This brown sedge likes dry open places like rocky coastal region.
+It grows well in and around New Brunswick, Maine, Northern New York, British Columbia, Minnesota, and Michigan.
 This plant fruits from July-September.
 This is a rare and almost endangered from being lost from the state of Maine.
 This plant is also classified as a perennial and can grow anywhere that water gathers.
 The leaves are simple and not complexed.

-Scientic name- Carex Adusta Boott, Lesser Brown Sedge
+Scientific name- Carex Adusta Boott, Lesser Brown Sedge

-The Lesser Brown Sedge has linear leaves and is uniexual.
+The Lesser Brown Sedge has linear leaves and is unisexual.
 There is no bloom color on this plant because the plant will stay green year round.
 They are a grass and can be classified as both perennial or native grass.
 The Lesser Brown Sedge can grow up to 36 inches per year.